-Dr. Kalet has been teaching and working in the area of digital communications in both Israel and the United States for more than 35 years.
+Profesor Kalet has been teaching and working in the area of digital communications in both Israel and the United States for more than forty years.

-He lives in Israel, where he teaches at Azrieli, the Academic College of Engineering, Jerusalem, Israel.
+He lives in Israel, where he teaches at the Ariel University.
 He has also been teaching since 2004,as an Adjunct Professor in the Department of Electrical Engineering in Columbia University in New York.
 He has worked on modulation techniques in the area of mobile wireless communications and digital transmission over the twisted-pair cable (HDSL, ADSL, and the 56 Kbps modem) at Bell Laboratories and in the area of satellite communications at MIT Lincoln Laboratories.

 Course #58 Modern Digital Modulation Techniques for Wireless, Satellite, and Wireline Communications